strmprivacy/docs/docs/04-reference/01-cli-reference/strm/list/policies.md

 ---
 ## strm list policies

-List all policies belonging to this organization
+list all policies belonging to this organization

 ### Synopsis

-List the policies owned by this organization
+List the Policies owned by this organization

 ```
 strm list policies [flags]